How do you prioritize data center cooling?

 2. Optimize Server Racks for Cooling Efficiency

 In a data center that is heavy in computing or storage, it is critical to have an effective cable management structure to improve cooling at a rack level.
-With so much equipment in a modern-day rack, the cables can take up much available space.
+With so much equipment in a modern-day rack, the cables can occupy too much space.
 If you don't dress them appropriately, tie them the right way and effectively manage them, they will start to block airflow.
 We recommend streamlining cables to allow hot air within the rack to flow easily to the back of the server rack.
 Today’s server racks come with a variety of built-in cable management options.

 Another item you can optimize within a server rack for cooling efficiency is positioning the power distribution units (PDUs).
 If not set correctly, PDUs can also block airflow within a cabinet.
 Our engineers strongly recommend implementing a recessed PDU cavity to alleviate this pain point.
 A recessed PDU cavity moves the PDU outward from the cabinet and away from the area that would typically block.
 It’s important to discuss these options with your current server rack supplier to ensure they have a model with this design, or if they do not, the capability to manufacture a custom server rack to your needs.
 So, what do you do with space within a server rack that does not have equipment?